 So if you buy chocolate from one of these shops you are sure to take home the real deal!!

 Waffles come in different forms and sizes but only two kinds are really Belgian.
 The Luikse waffle (Liegois waffle) and the Brussels waffle.
 The first waffle is a cold or warm waffle with sugar drops.
 You can find them at the different stalls in Brugge often covered with chocolate, cream and strawberries.
 But the most traditional way to eat a Luikse waffle is just without any topping and warm so that the sugar caramelizes a bit.
 The toppings are an invention for the tourists.
 The waffle itself is so sweet that a sweet topping is actually too much sugar!
 You can buy these waffles also pre-packed in the supermarket, but they are a lot yummier when freshly baked or heated.
-My favorite is the Brussels waffle, because it is a real craft to bake them crispy at the outside and chewy on the inside.
+The cheap student way is to heat the supermarket waffle in the microwave… My favourite is the Brussels waffle, because it is a real craft to bake them crispy at the outside and chewy on the inside.
 These are the waffles that are served with powdered sugar or with a sweet topping.
 The waffle itself is not sweet like the Luikse waffle and so it asks for a sweet topping of whipped cream and fruit, ice-cream, chocolate of just butter and sugar.
 Eating a Brussels waffle with butter and brown sugar is how we Belgians traditionally eat them on festive family gatherings like New Years Day.
 The mother or grandmother then bakes piles of waffles for all the children and grandchildren.
 A good place to eat a Brussels waffle is at Lizzies Waffles in Brugge where you can share the X-large waffles.

 Many tourists visit Belgium for its beers.
 We produce more than 1600 different beers in over 200 breweries in this small country.
 Brugge also has two city breweries who still brew beer in the centre of the city.
 But there are of course more local beers to discover.
 The best places to try Belgian beers are one of the many traditional pubs that dot the city, this is also where we locals usually drink a beer.
 For us it is the perfect excuse to meet up with friends.
 You can buy some bottles to take home, in one of the bottle shops or just at the local supermarket, where we locals buy our beers for home use.
 A tour of one of the city breweries is a must for beer aficionados, you can visit Brewery the Halve Maan or Brewery Bourgogne the Flandres.
 If you want to taste them in a pub you can read my blog on the best pubs and tearooms in Brugge.

-An then there are the Belgian Fries.
+And then there are the Belgian Fries.
 They are called French fries but are in fact Belgian not French.
 And we now how to bake fries, crispy golden on the outside, soft on the inside.
 Belgium traditionally grows a specific type of potato just for fries.
 The best places for Belgian fries in Bruges are a bit outside of the city centre, and a bit out of the way for most tourists.
 But it you want to eat Belgian fries and short on time, just buy them at one of the two green stalls on the main square, many locals also buy them here after a night out.
 The first stall selling french fries on the main market appeared here in 1900!
 Most restaurants serve fries with many of their dishes, and these are usually also prepared the Belgian way.
-Real Belgian fries are not the thin sticks like you eat them at Mc-Donalds, but are wider, with more soft potato on the inside.
+Real Belgian fries are not the thin sticks like you eat at Mc-Donalds, but are wider, with more soft potato on the inside.
 The best fries I have ever eaten are served in a restaurant in Anderlecht-Brussels: Friture René.
-In Bruges Frituur Bosrand probably has the best fries in Bruges, but is located on one of the access roads into Brugge, so only if you come by car, you can consider to make a stop here.
-In the Langestraat, the road towards the windmills you have two places: Frituur Bistro ’t Bootje and Royal Frituur where you can get vegetarian and vegan dishes beside your fries.
+In Bruges, Frituur Bosrand probably has the best fries in Bruges, but is located on one of the access roads into Brugge, so only if you come by car, you can consider to make a stop here.
+In the Langestraat, the road towards the windmills you have two places: Frituur Bistro ’t Bootje and Royal Frituur where you can get vegetarian and vegan dishes with your fries.
 Another good place close to the Gentpoort is Frituur De Gentpoorte.
 Traditionally Belgians love to eat their fries with Mayonaise or Tartaar sauce ( in many places they make the Tartaar sauce freshly and has onions, pickles and fresh herbs), or they eat their fries with Flemish stew on top.
 The stew is usually homemade in the Frituur.
 Most places now serve their fries in a square carton box, but traditionally they were eaten from a cone paper bag ( in the old days they used old newspapers for this)